canonical/real-time-ubuntu-docs/docs/how-to/cpu-boot-configs.rst

 Configure GRUB permanently
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once your RPi has booted, launch a terminal and edit GRUB's configuration:
+Once your device has booted, launch a terminal and edit GRUB's configuration:

 .. code-block:: bash

-   sudo gedit /etc/default/grub
+   sudo nano /etc/default/grub

 Append parameters to the line that starts with ``GRUB_CMDLINE_LINUX_DEFAULT``: